killerfrienddk/DatabaseConnection/README.md

 You can go get on by downloading wamp server.
 Link to guide: https://www.youtube.com/watch?v=C-50GV2uUu0

-You need to need to add the Services you create and the RContext in your Startup.cs or your Program.cs if it is a discord bot, they need to be set as a singleton like this:
+You need to add the Services you create and the RContext in your Startup.cs or your Program.cs if it is a discord bot, they need to be set as a singleton like this:
 ## Normal .net 5 or 3.1 core projects in Startup.cs
 ```csharp
 public void ConfigureServices(IServiceCollection services) {